tango-io/ruby-reference/Inheritance-Modules-Mixins.md

 Modules are a way of grouping methods, classes, and constants together.
 Modules give you two major benefits:

-  * Provide a namespace and prevent name clashes. <== how is that they prevent name clashes?
+  * Provide a namespace and prevent repeated names.
   * Modules support the mixin facility.